kamicane/prime/doc/prime.md

 -----------------------

 The constructor returned by `prime()` is extended with an `implement` method.
-It implement new methods to a constructor's prototype.
+It implements new methods on a constructor's prototype.
 The function returns the constructor.

 ### syntax